tadek-project/tadek-tutorial/doc/source/environment.rst

 tadek-conf tool
 ---------------

-Devices configured in tadek-ui can also be used with tadek and tadek-explorer command line tools, however, if tadek-ui is not installed, devices can be set with tadek-conf.
+Devices configured in tadek-ui can also be used with tadek-runner and tadek-explorer command line tools, however, if tadek-ui is not installed, devices can be set with tadek-conf.
 More information can be found in the :ref:`configuration_tadek-conf` section.
 Following command adds a device named *device1* with address *192.168.1.25* and port 8089::